 Neoprene rubber is an all purpose elastomer and an extremely versatile synthetic rubber used in thousands of applications.
 Neoprene rubber resists degradation from sun, ozone and weather...Neoprene rubber maintains its strength, flexing, twisting and elongation very well over a wide temperature range while having outstanding physical toughness...

 Email us your drawings if you need rubber gaskets or rubber parts made.

 There is also a page for rubber gaskets.

-If that doesn't work, you've not wasted much money.
-If you don't glue the gasket material down, it'll be a piece of cake to get off and try something else.
 Another idea is cork-gasket strips.
-There is the question of cork deterioration in water over the long haul: "Temperature and age stability: cork retains its properties at both high and low extremes of temperature and usually lasts 20 years without deterioration."
+"Temperature and age stability: cork retains its properties at both high and low extremes of temperature and usually lasts 20 years without deterioration."
 Another webpage gives it ten years for wine bottles, while others flat out say that cork resists deterioration in water:

 ...cork is practically impermeable to liquids and gases.
 Its resistance to moisture enables it to age without deteriorating.

 Compression, elasticity, resilience - cork can be compressed to around half its thickness without losing any flexibility, and recovers its shape and volume as soon as it is released.
 It is the only solid which, when compressed on one side, does not increase in volume on another; and as a result of its elasticity it is able to adapt, for example, to variations in temperature and pressure without suffering alterations.
 When it is compressed, the air inside the cell is squeezed to a smaller space...